The two-dimensional one-component plasma is hyperuniform: Conclusion: proof of Theorem

-(See Definition \ref{def:GoofPotential}).
-By Proposition \ref{prop:VextIsOftenGood} we know that if $\bCc$ is chosen large enough and if $T$ is large enough (i.e. $R$ is large enough) depending only on $\beta$ and on the parameter $\delta$ from \eqref{eq:assumption_distance}, then we have:
+By Proposition \ref{prop:VextIsOftenGood} we know that if $\bCc_1$ is chosen large enough and if $T$ is large enough (i.e. $R$ is large enough) depending only on $\beta$ and on the parameter $\delta$ from \eqref{eq:assumption_distance}, then we have: